crevice/MaxBansBanlist/README.md

 Installation:
 ----
 1. Put all files to your www folder
-2. Edit includes/config.php file and define your MySQL connection settings.
+2. Edit includes/config.php file and define your Database connection settings.
 3. ...
 4. PROFIT!